sDutkiewicz/photo_mark/README.md

 4. Use the "Upload Image" button to select and upload your image.
 5. Enter your desired watermark text into the provided input field.
 6. Click the "Add Watermark" button to embed the watermark onto your image.
+7. Click the "Save Image" button to save the modified image.
+8. Click the "Rotate Image" button to rotate the image by 90 degrees.

 ## Contributing